Maximum a posteriori testing in statistical inverse problems: Introduction

 and denote $\X_H = \{x \in \X: \dualpair{\phi,x} \le 0\}$ and $\X_K = \{x \in \X: \dualpair{\phi,x} > 0\}$.

 Testing hypotheses in statistical inverse problems has so far mostly been considered for global testing problems of the form

 with smoothness classes $B \subseteq \X$ and radii $\rho >0$.
 This situation has, e.g., been investigated in \cite{llm12,iss12,ilm14,mm14}, and in those works, sharp minimax bounds for the corresponding detection thresholds are provided.
 However, many local features of $u^\dagger$ cannot be described by a global testing problem such as \eqref{test2}.
 Consequently, also local testing problems \eqref{test} have been discussed in the literature.
 An early example is \cite{shmd13}, where (multiscale) inference for features in deconvolution models has been investigated.
 More recently, also more general models have been considered, see e.g. \cite{ebd17,pwm18,depsh19}.
 In the most recent work \cite{KWW:2023}, a regularized approach to testing local features has been discussed, which resolves two essential problems in previous works.
 The regularized approach allows to all test features $\phi \in \X^*$, and not only regular features $\phi \in R \left(T^*\right)$.
 Furthermore, the finite sample properties of regularized tests are way superior to previous approaches.
 The aim of the paper at hand is to further explore this regularized approach and to investigate it from a Bayesian point of view.
+In particular, we are interested in studying how Tikhonov--Phillips regularized tests arise through Bayesian modelling with a Gaussian prior distribution.